 The THC in marijuana resembles anandamide.
 Because of this resemblance, THC is able to attach itself to cannabinoid receptors on neurons in the areas that affect the functions listed above, and activate them.
 This causes a disruption of various physical and mental functions.

 Within minutes of using marijuana, the short term effects begin to manifest.
 These effects are short-lived, lasting for an average of some 30 minutes.
 Chasing the “high” drives users to continue using to prolong or recapture the euphoria.
+Other short term side effects may include:

 - Altered perception of space and time